xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         they instead default to 1st January 1970 and today's date respectively.
         The term-based date range filtering also includes a special `Dlatest` term, which allows flagging a document as always current.
-There's no equivalent to this for value-based date range filters.
+There's no exact equivalent to this when using value-based date range filters, but giving such documents the maximum date value in the format being used provides a reasonable approximation to this feature.

 START END SPAN
         like `START.`\ *SLOT*, `END.`\ *SLOT* and `SPAN.`\ *SLOT* but for value